SunWithIssues/SunWithIssues.github.io/README.md

 # Current Tests
   - Angular + D3
   - Jekyll

+# Past Tests
-  - Multipage Sites w/ GH Pages
+  - Multipage Sites w/ GH Pages (1/21/2023)
+    - Honestly, it works as expected.
+Directories act as directory for the url, and html file names act as pages.